Discover research with BURE.

 - Steve Marschner

-Required: Strong in math and skills in rendering or simulation
+- Required: Strong in math and has skills in rendering or simulation

 - Tapo Bhattacharjee